apolesskiy/GodotBluetoothLE/README.md

 "no platform" and is unsupported.
 So, because `TargetFramework` is global, we need to explicitly set it, based on Godot's target platform, to something Plugin.BLE supports.

+Unfortunately, Godot will attempt to overwrite these changes whenever it opens the project, so the main `.csproj` will need to be reverted every time this happens.